tartansandal/bash-completion-recipe/README.md

 6. The appropriate `bash_completion.sh` script is not being sourced.

-7. Unloading the completions from the current shell would be very complicated and not 100% garanteed to work.
+7. Unloading the completions from the current shell would be very complicated and not 100% guaranteed to work.
 So a deactivate hook can not be expected to work.

 Possible Solutions: